 While the Company has not completed an assessment of the impact of adoption, the adoption of this guidance may have a material effect on the Company's financial statements.
 At the end of 2016, the Company entered into a license agreement.
-Before executing this agreement, the Company has had no revenues for the last two years.
-The consideration the Company is eligible to receive under this agreement includes an upfront payment, milestone payments, and royalties.
+Before executing this agreement, the Company had no revenues for the last two years.
+The consideration that the Company is eligible to receive under this agreement includes an upfront payment, milestone payments, and royalties.
 This license agreement is unique and will need to be assessed separately under the five-step process under the new standard.
-The Company is currently analyzing this agreement to determine the differences in the accounting treatment under the new revenue standard compared to the current accounting treatment.
+The Company is currently analyzing this agreement to determine the differences in the accounting treatment under the new revenue standard compared to that of the current accounting treatment.
 The new revenue standard differs from the current accounting standard in many respects, such as in the accounting for variable consideration, including milestone payments and royalties.
-The Company expects that its evaluation of the accounting for this agreement under the new revenue standard could identify material changes from the current accounting treatment and also impact its condensed financial statement disclosures.
+The Company expects that its evaluation of the accounting for this agreement under the new revenue standard could identify material changes from that of the current accounting treatment and it will also impact its condensed financial statement disclosures.
+Additionally, the Company will continue to monitor industry activities and any additional guidance provided by regulators, standards setters, or the accounting profession and adjust its assessment and implementation plans accordingly.